julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, April 12, 2025.
+Sunday, April 13, 2025.
 Quote of the day:

-> "The game is won one play at a time." - Anonymous
+> "When I examine myself and my methods of thought I come to the conclusion that the gift of fantasy has meant more to me than my talent for absorbing positive knowledge." - Albert Einstein